j-schreiber/js-sf-cli-plugin/messages/garbagecollection.md

 # infos.package-aliases-not-supported

 To use package aliases, run this command within a valid project.
 You can still use package ids (0Ho).

+# infos.packages-filter-active

+Packages filter active.
+Only include members from these packages: %s

+# infos.metadata-filter-active

+Metadata types filter active.
+Only include members of these types: %s